-the current index.
+An alternative index merits consideration if it varies between states and/or over time distinctly from the current index.
 Note, as will be described later, the severity index used for split point adjustments is on a countrywide basis and does not vary by state, unlike other severity indices used in the ER Plan.
 Alternative indexes that are very highly correlated to each other can be pared down to a single representative alternative.
-Secondly, the percentage claims and fraction of losses exceeding the state accident limit implied by an index should be relatively constant between states and over time.
+Secondly, the percentage of excess claims and fraction of excess losses at the state accident limit implied by an index should be relatively constant between states and over time.
 Several alternatives were investigated: